BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*A vile magical power that targets its victim's very life essence, Chill Soul ignores physical defences, sparing only those that have enough willpower to resist its dark magic.*

 This power targets one enemy model within range.
 The target model suffers a Wound, exactly as if it had been wounded in combat.
 If cast on a **Cavalry** model, the Attacker decides whether the rider or the mount suffers the Wound.
 This power may be cast on a model Engaged in close combat.

 **Channelled** — The range of this Magical Power is increased by 6".